 As is often the case in a small town, Reedsville doesn't have a public transportation system that people use for their commute.

-The population of Reedsville overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Reedsville, 23.17% have at least a bachelor's degree.
+The education level of Reedsville citizens is a little higher than the average for US cities and towns: 23.17% of adults in Reedsville have at least a bachelor's degree.

 The per capita income in Reedsville in 2022 was $38,833, which is upper middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $155,332 for a family of four.
 However, Reedsville contains both very wealthy and poor people as well.